-In the first stage, coordination will be performed during regular coordination processes between neighboring IMs on the corridor.
+In the first stage, coordination will be performed during regular coordination processes between neighbouring IMs on the corridor.
 The time and frequency of coordination meetings may differ from country to country.
 The result is an agreed list of coordinated works linked to time frames, describing the impact on capacity as far as it is known.

 Coordination meetings are organized by the IMs; the TCR Corridor Coordinator will be invited and will be informed about the results and open issues concerning TCRs on Corridor lines.
+The TCR Corridor Coordinator monitors the results of the coordination.